Midnight is the loneliest hour - Little's JFK

 Mezzo-Soprano

-In 2018, Ms. Doche garnered recognition for her “boldly convincing trouser role” [San Diego Story] as Idamante in Idomeneo with Opera Neo.
-Other full roles performed include Dorabella in Così fan tutte, Hänsel in Hänsel und Gretel, Donna Elvira in Don Giovanni, Mère Marie in Dialogues des Carmélites, Zweite Dame in Die Zauberflöte and La Suora Zelatrice in Suor Angelica.
-Stephanie also performed as Meg March in Little Women under the guidance and high praise of the opera’s composer, Mark Adamo.
+Critically acclaimed for her “triumphant” portrayal as Angelina in La Cenerentola with both Opéra Louisiane and Opera Neo in 2019, she was also a Handorf Company Artist with Opera Memphis performing Suzuki in Madama Butterfly, Cousin Hebe in H.M.S.
+Pinafore, and Toledo in The Falling & the Rising.
+Stephanie garnered acclaim for her “boldly convincing trouser role” [San Diego Story] as Idamante in Idomeneo with Opera Neo.
+Other role credits include Dorabella in Così fan tutte, Hänsel in Hänsel und Gretel, Donna Elvira in Don Giovanni, Mère Marie in Dialogues des Carmélites, Zweite Dame in Die Zauberflöte La Suora Zelatrice in Suor Angelica and Meg March in Little Women under the guidance of the opera’s composer, Mark Adamo.